rohit12crj/Study-Notes/Prometheus_Grafana_EFK_Opensearch_Jaeger_Site24*7/notes.md

 Where is tsdb in prometheus stored actually.
 My Prometheus is running in eks cluster using helm charts

-since the tsdb stores data for only 15 days .if i want to querry data from 30 days back how can i do it
+since the tsdb stores data for only 15 days .if i want to querry data from 30 days back how can i do it . thanos needs to run as a sidecar container along with the main application

 i want to get alerted if cpu utilization of a pod exceeds 80 % in eks cluster using prometheus . write the promql querry . how can i do it